 Butanoic acid Structure – C4H8O2

 - Butanoic acid reacts with sodium hydroxide to form the sodium salt of butanoic acid and carbon dioxide and water.

 21C4H8O2 + 20NaOH → 20 NaC4H6O + 4CO2 + 34H2O

 - Butanoic acid on treatment with water forms acetic acid and ether.
 The chemical equation is given below.

 Uses of Butanoic acid – C4H8O2

-- Used in the manufacture of esters for artificial flavorings, as a food additive, in the manufacture of varnishes, and in decalcifying hides.
+- Used in the manufacture of esters for artificial flavourings, as a food additive, in the manufacture of varnishes, and in decalcifying hides.

-- Used in the manufacture of perfume, flavorings, pharmaceuticals, and disinfectants.
+- Used in the manufacture of perfume, flavourings, pharmaceuticals, and disinfectants.

 - Used as an important flavouring agent in a number of food, including beer and may be present in cosmetic and detergent preparation.

-- Its recognized as a safe food additive when used in accordance with good manufacturing practice or feeding practice.
+- It is recognized as a safe food additive when used in accordance with good manufacturing practices or feeding practices.

 Frequently Asked Questions

 Butanoic acid, also known as butyric acid, is used to prepare specific esters of butyrates.
 This compound is also used to manufacture butyrate of cellulose acetate (CAB), which is used in a wide range of devices, components, and coatings, and is more resistant to degradation than the acetate of cellulose.

 Butyric acid is industrially prepared by Butyraldehyde oxidation.
 Saturation with salts such as calcium chloride can isolate it from the aqueous solutions.
 When dissolved in hot water, the calcium salt, Ca(C4H7O2)2·H2O, is relatively less soluble.